nmxmxh/master-ovasabi/docs/generated/internal/server/rest/README.md

 ### StartHTTPServer

-StartHTTPServer sets up and starts the HTTP server in a goroutine.
+StartHTTPServer sets up and starts the HTTP server in a goroutine. evaluator and logger should be provided from main server setup.